Home › Ukraine › Information for Ukrainians › Moving on from hosting

 Ukrainians moving into rented housing in the UK

-The government have created a guide to help with understanding what is needed for Ukrainians to rent their own home in the UK, also known as the Private Rented Sector (PRS): Renting private accommodation: Homes for Ukraine.
+The government has created a guide to help with understanding what is needed for Ukrainians to rent their own home in the UK, also known as the Private Rented Sector (PRS): Renting private accommodation – GOV.UK.

 It is important to note that the rental market in England is very competitive.
 Private rented properties can be limited and expensive in parts of the UK.

 When you move into rented accommodation, you may be entitled to Housing Benefit or Universal Credit that could help with the cost of rent.
-More information can be found in this How to rent guide.
+More information can be found in this How to rent guide – GOV.UK.

 Some councils are offering help to Ukrainians to find rented accommodation and might be able to provide rent guarantees, rent in advance or pay deposits.
 You should contact your council to find out more.